 Have you ever had a moment in time where you wish you could go back and change the outcome?
 Changing the outcome wouldn’t have changed the end result, but it would’ve given the author of this more inner peace.

 I was twenty-two years old when I got pregnant for the first time.
 That was twenty-six years ago.
 I made an appointment with Dr. William Connors.
-He had jet black hair, dark brown eyes, and he was a little too thin.
+He was about five feet ten inches tall with jet black hair, dark brown eyes, and he was a little too thin.
 He wasn’t so thin that he looked sick or anorexic.
 It looked normal for his frame size, so I thought nothing of it.

 I was surprised when he began flirting with me.
 I’m sitting there thinking “I must be misunderstanding what he’s saying to me because guys just don’t flirt with pregnant women.”
 He continued to flirt with me.
 After about three visits, I had to ask him if he was for real or not.
-His answer was “Some things are better left up to the imagination. “ I took that to mean that he was never going to do more than imagine with me, but was he imagining it with me?
-I didn’t know what to think.
+His answer was “Some things are better left up to the imagination. “ I decided he meant that he was never going to do more than imagine with me, but was he?
+I wasn;t sure what to think.
 I decided as long as it remained not more than a fantasy, I could live with it, so I continued to go to him.
 Since it seemed like what we had was nothing more than playful banter, I began to relax, and I eventually did it back with him.

-While I felt like I looked like death warmed over, he continued his minor flirtations with me.
-I rationalized it by saying “This must be something he does with all his patients.
+While I felt like I looked like death warmed over, he continued with his minor flirtations.(What I call soft play).
+I rationalized it by saying, “This must be something he does with all his patients.
 Like it’s his way of saying they weren't less pretty just because they were pregnant.”
 Years later, I came across some information that causes me to think differently about that.

 I finally have my baby, and I get my looks back.
 I got my hair permed and styled.
 On the day of my six week checkup, I fixed myself up like I was going on a date minus the sexy clothes.
+Just regular ordinary everyday clothing.
 I just wanted him to see that I don’t always look like crap.

 I’m getting my vitals done when I see him walk by.
 As soon as it clicks as to who I am, I watched his jaw drop.
 I couldn’t stop myself from saying “Yes” because he was cute, and I knew I looked good.
 I’m sure this seemed weird to the person taking my vitals.